Andrew Brown Jr.'s family and DA offer different accounts of his car's movements during the fatal police shooting - KESQ

 Andrew Brown Jr.’s family and DA offer different accounts of his car’s movements during the fatal police shooting

-The family of Andrew Brown Jr. and the local district attorney offered different accounts Wednesday as to what led to the fatal police shooting of the Black man last week in Elizabeth City, North Carolina.
+The family of Andrew Brown Jr. and a district attorney offered different accounts Wednesday as to what led to the fatal police shooting of the Black man last week in Elizabeth City, North Carolina.

 The family and their attorneys have been allowed to see some of the police bodycam footage and a judge ruled Wednesday the family can view more of them, but Judge Jeff Foster denied media requests to make the videos public for at least 30 days.

-Brown’s son Khalil Ferebee said he saw his father driving away from the officers, not toward them, to evade gunfire.
+Brown’s son Khalil Ferebee said he saw his father driving away from the officers, not toward them.
 Chantel Cherry-Lassiter, one of the family attorneys, said the video showed an “execution,” in which deputies shot at Brown as he sat in his car with his hands on the wheel.

 However, Womble said Wednesday that Brown’s car in the video was stationary when officers approached shouting commands.
 Womble said in the video, as officers attempted to open a door on the car, the vehicle backed up and made contact with an officer.
 He said the car then stopped before moving forward and again made contact with law enforcement.
 After the car moved forward, shots are heard, Womble said.